 I duly posted an unimpressive picture of a slipper and began looking for hacks to boost my likes and followers.

-Across markets many brands have turned to influencers—users with a wide audience—as a cheaper and more efficient form of marketing.
-In 2016, Adidas signaled a sea change when it announced it would stop advertising on television and spend more on digital advertising, micro-targeting customers based on specific likes and interests, using data collated by internet firms.
+Across markets many brands have turned to influencers—users with a wide audience— as a cheaper and more efficient form of marketing.
+In 2016, Adidas signalled a sea change when it announced it would stop advertising on television and spend more on digital advertising, micro-targeting customers based on specific likes and interests, using data collated by internet firms.

 On Instagram, brands measure the effectiveness of a campaign by the number of people who see a post (impressions) and the number of likes and comments a post receives (engagement).
 Influencers in turn are investing in growing their followers faster than is possible organically.